arayebrown/s3listobjects/README.md

-s3listobjects
+ui-goodies
 =============

+A small collection of useful patterns:
-A simple implementation of listObjects from the node.js S3 sdk
+# A simple implementation of listObjects from the node.js S3 sdk
+# A jQuery plugin to create a slider of blog feed content